Claiming the Head of Household Tax Filing Status

 Can I file as head of household if I sign the form 8332?

 IRS Form 8332 allows the non-custodial parent to claim the dependent exemption and child tax credit for a qualifying child, but it doesn't change the filing status of the custodial parent.
-You will still be able to file your taxes as head of household, as well as claim the exclusion for dependent care benefits and the earned income credit if you qualify as the custodial parent (as described above).
+You will still be able to file your taxes as head of household, as well as claim the exclusion for dependent care benefits and the earned income credit if you qualify as the custodial parent (as discussed above).

 If your divorce agreement stipulates that you and your ex will alternate years being able to claim the exemption, it's a good idea to sign a new release (form 8332) every year your ex will be claiming the exemption.
 This way if your custody agreement is modified in the future, you won't have the hassle of trying to prove that you are entitled to claim the exemption.
 If by chance you did sign an extended release to allow your ex to claim the dependency exemption for your child, form 8332 also provides a section to allow you to revoke the release of claim for exemption.